Seasawher/mathlib4-help/docs/tactics.md

 Concretely, it runs `norm_cast` on the goal.
 For each local hypothesis `h`, it also normalizes `h` with `norm_cast` and tries to use that to close the goal.

+## attempt_all
+Defined in: `Lean.Parser.Tactic.attemptAll`

+Helper internal tactic for implementing the tactic `try?`.

 ## aux_group₁
 Defined in: `Mathlib.Tactic.Group.aux_group₁`